kerusey/CoffeeBreaker/README.md

 The result of interaction of the system elements is a coffee drink prepared in a user-defined configuration.
 The resources used for the preparation of which are recorded and stored in the database, with the possibility of subsequent access and processing of this information by the neural network.
 ## Developer notes
 If you would like to take a part in the project development feel free to fork it and open pull requests for any fix, improvement or feature you add.
-You may check the [contributing guide](https://github.com/kerusey/CoffeeBreaker/blob/master/CONTRIBUTING.md) for more information on how to do this.
+You may check the <a href="https://github.com/kerusey/CoffeeBreaker/blob/master/CONTRIBUTING.md">contributing guide</a> for more information on how to do this.

 ## CoffeeBreaker team
 <table>